poliferie/Poliferie-Platform-Flutter/CONTRIBUTING.md

 * Add code to use icons in terms of target platform.

 Top Bar:
-* Use red as background color.
 * Rounded box like here https://stackoverflow.com/questions/55826789/flutter-rounded-corners-in-sliverappbar.

+User Data:
+* Save user preferences with [this](https://pub.dev/packages/shared_preferences) flutter package.
+* Exploit the same package to store user interactions data, such as last searches.

+Onboarding:
+* To be done from the design point of view.

 ## Home

 * Fix copy.
-* Fix page layout.
-* Data for the the list view.
+* Integrate API to fetch data for the list view.

 ## Search